Bergen County Executive Jim Tedesco OK After Medical Episode

-Local police and Bergen County sheriff's officers cleared the way and escorted the ambulance to the hospital shortly after 9:30 p.m.
+The hard-working Paramus Democrat was taken to The Valley Hospital in Ridgewood for precautionary reasons Wednesday night after he "became light-headed and briefly fainted at a private event," Bergen County Director of Communications Derek Sands said.

-Official information about the incident wasn't immediately forthcoming because of federal HIPAA laws that protect patient health information.
-A member of his office was expected to issue a statement Thursday.
+Local police and Bergen County sheriff's officers cleared the way for an ambulance to get him to the hospital shortly after 9:30 p.m.

-Tedesco -- a former councilman, mayor and freeholder known for always being on-the-go -- has been raising money for a re-election bid this year.
+Besides tending to county business, Tedesco -- a former Paramus councilman, mayor and county freeholder -- has been raising money for a re-election bid this year.

-"It wasn't a heart attack or anything like that," said one of several well-wishers who visited him at the hospital.
-"He's OK."
+"It is no secret that the county executive works non-stop and on occasion has been known to miss a meal from time to time," Sands said.

 It wasn't the first time.